krishmaha/one-two-three-and-me/README.md

 123&Me is a platform designed to help younger children learn to read and write numbers, as well as basic numeracy to test understanding.
-As such, it's benefits are threefold:
+As such, it's benefits are fourfold:
 - Allows teaching for younger children to be fully autonomous, allowing for easy and accessible teaching, especially given high childcare costs
 - Aids in the increasingly important need to move towards a paperless world
 - Capitalises on the widespread access to touchscreen devices